Kai Leung

 Artistic Director

-Kai is the 2020 recipient of the prestigious William and Phyllis Waters Graduating Award from the University of Toronto Faculty of Music.
+Kai is the recipient of the prestigious William and Phyllis Waters Graduating Award from the University of Toronto Faculty of Music.
 This award is presented each year to one graduating student from any stream who is deemed to have the greatest potential to make an important contribution to the field of Music.
-Kai has also been awarded the 2019 Arthur Plettner Scholarship, the 2019 Richard I Thorman Award, and the 2018 Lloyd Bradshaw Prize.
+Kai has also been awarded the Arthur Plettner Scholarship, the Richard I Thorman Award, and the Lloyd Bradshaw Prize.
+In 2023, Kai was a nominee of the Leslie Bell prize, an award that supports choral conductors in furthering their professional careers and enhancing their choral conducting abilities.

 Meredith Wanstall